Pr4w/Laravel-Social-Poster/README.md

 A cleanly architected Laravel package for publishing photos, videos, and documents to multiple social platforms behind one fluent API.
 You describe the post once; each platform driver handles its own validation, media transfer, async processing, and error mapping.

-Supported platforms: **Facebook, Instagram, Threads, LinkedIn, X, TikTok.**
+Supported platforms: **Facebook, Instagram, Threads, LinkedIn, X, TikTok, YouTube.**

 ## Contents